 Joint-employer status, for purposes of the National Labor Relations Act (NLRA), occurs when two employers share some level of control over the essential terms and conditions of an employee’s employment.
 Over the years, the joint-employer standard has been hotly debated, and the level of control required to satisfy the joint-employer rule has changed frequently.
 Although the standard is constantly changing, employers should be aware of any updates to the joint-employer standard because any entity that is considered to be a joint employer could share liability for violations of the NLRA.

-employee-friendly, joint-employer rule took effect.
+In 2015, an employee-friendly, joint-employer rule took effect.
 The 2015 Browning-Ferris decision overturned 40 years of labor law precedent and outlined a new joint-employer standard.
 An employer was considered to be a joint employer if the employer had either a direct or indirect contractual right to control any terms and conditions of an employee’s employment.
 See Browning-Ferris Industries of California.
 Inc., d/b/a BFI Newby Island Recyclery, 362 NLRB 1599 (2015) (BFI).
 The Board identified a non-exhaustive list of essential terms and conditions of employment that an employer must exert control over to be considered a joint employer.
 The 2015 standard was so broad that an

 In 2020, the Board adopted a more employer-friendly version of the joint-employer standard, replacing the former joint-employer rule and overturning Brown-Ferris.
 Under the 2020 rule, an employer was considered a joint employer if the employer shared or codetermined the employee’s essential terms and conditions of employment.
 In contrast to the previous rule, the Board would no longer consider indirect control over an employee’s essential terms and conditions of employment when determining joint-employer status.
 Moreover, the list of

 essential terms and conditions of employment was now an exhaustive list, as opposed to the previous open-ended list.
 The new list included wages, benefits, hours of work, hiring, discharge, discipline, supervision, and direction.
 Under the 2020 test, it was less likely that an employer would be considered a joint employer and held responsible for any violations of the NLRA because the Board required that an employer exercise "substantial direct and immediate control" over the essential terms and conditions of an employee’s employment.

 reflects common-law agency principles.
 According to the Board, "[t]he proposed changes are designed to explicitly ground the joint-employer standard in established common-law agency principles and provide relevant guidance to parties covered by the [NLRA] regarding their rights and responsibilities when more than one statutory employer possesses the authority to control particular employees’ essential terms and conditions of employment."

-The Board defines "share or codetermine" to mean "for an employer to possess the authority to control (whether directly, indirectly, or both), or to exercise the power to control (whether directly, indirectly, or both) one or more of the employees’ essential terms and conditions of employment."
+"for an employer to possess the authority to control (whether directly, indirectly, or both), or to exercise the power to control (whether directly, indirectly, or both) one or more of the employees’ essential terms and conditions of employment."
 Thus the "authority to control" – whether indirect or unexercised – would now again be enough to find joint-employer status.

 of essential terms and conditions of employment has been expanded to include, "wages, benefits, and other compensation; hours of work and scheduling; hiring and discharge; discipline; workplace health and safety; supervision; assignment; and work rules and directions governing the manner, means, or method of work performance."
 The Board intended the list to be broad enough to cover changing circumstances in the workplace, as well as differences based on industry or an employee’s occupation.
 For the first time, the list includes workplace health and safety as an essential function.

 could be significant consequences for employers.
 In particular, the proposed standard would impact employers who regularly work with contractors and temporary staffing agencies, as well as employers in the franchising industry.
 If the Board considers an employer to be a joint employer under the NLRA, the employer would be required to bargain with any union representing the workers at issue and could be potentially liable for unfair labor practices.
 Both employers in a unionized setting could face work stoppages, picketing, and other forms of economic pressure from a union in any labor dispute.

 The Board is currently accepting input related to the proposed joint-employer standard from members